kgudel/OpenAddresses-Metrics/README.md

 10. Missing Fields: The number of rows in the file with fewer than 9 fields.
 11. Bad Zip: The number of rows in the file that have a zipcode with fewer than five digits.

 This file also has 1 optional output: Summary ('-s', '--summary').
-If the summary flag is turned out the file takes another file as input, where the summary data will be written.
+If the summary flag is turned on the file takes another file as input, where the summary data will be written.
 It then returns:

 1. The number of good rows in a statewide file
 2. The number of good rows in other files